 Hong Kong has consistently been ranked among the world’s most stressed cities over the last few years, with money and self-induced societal pressures cited as two leading causes of stress – along with the lack of work-life balance, heavy workload and lack of sleep.

-Long-term, these levels of stress can take a huge toll on our health, but that doesn’t mean that living a healthy life in Hong Kong is impossible.
+Long-term, these stress levels can take a huge toll on our health, but that doesn’t mean that living a healthy life in Hong Kong is impossible.
 In fact, understanding your resources and helplines can improve your holistic health.

 What is holistic health?

 Essentially, holistic health involves focusing on the root cause of health problems.
-This is done by considering the person as a whole and how they interact with their environment, rather than focusing on illness or specific parts of the body.
-The goal of holistic health is to achieve maximum wellbeing, where every part of the body functions at an optimal level.
-The idea behind it is to ensure that people take responsibility for their state of wellbeing and how their day-to-day choices affect their health.
+This is done by considering the person and how they interact with their environment, rather than focusing on illness or specific parts of the body.
+The goal of holistic health is to achieve maximum well-being, where every part of the body functions at an optimal level.
+The idea is to ensure that people take responsibility for their well-being and how their day-to-day choices affect their health.

 Holistic health recognition

 Unfortunately, holistic health in Hong Kong isn’t much recognised, with only a handful of practitioners practising it.
 In an interview, our co-founder and functional medicine practitioner, Dr. Tim Trodd, said there is not much controversy over holistic health in Hong Kong.
 Rather, it’s just not as recognised.
 Dr. Trodd stated that medical education uses a traditional model that doesn’t involve or include many elements of functional medicine.
 As such, there are no organisations like the IFM of the United States or ACNEM of Australia that promote functional medicine in Hong Kong, yet.